What You Should Know about Florida Mugshot Law

 Local newspapers and magazines may publish an image of your mugshot if the events surrounding your arrest were newsworthy in some way.
 Because newspapers and magazines don’t charge money to have mugshots removed, you can’t force journalistic websites to take your image and records down.

-However, if you were found innocent or charges were dropped, it’s likely that these same websites would update their stories.
+However, if a jury found you innocent or police dropped the charges, it’s likely these same websites would update the article(s).
 While your mugshot will still be visible online, at least people will know that you aren’t a criminal.

 If a newspaper or magazine doesn’t update its story, you can send a certified letter to the outlet providing up-to-date information.
 Include all the information you’d provide to a mugshot website.

 In other instances, a newspaper may publish a mugshot website similar to that published by local police stations.
-Your records and image will be removed after a set period of time and not republished.
+News sites will remove your records and image after a set period.
 There is no need to take action against such sites.

 What happens if my mugshot reappears on a mugshot website?

-Mugshot websites based in Florida can’t republish mugshots once they’ve been formally asked to take them down.
-However, they can publish new mugshots of you if you’ve been arrested later on.
+Mugshot websites in Florida can’t republish mugshots once they receive a removal request.
+However, they can publish new mugshots if police arrest you later on.

-If you’re found innocent of the charges, the charges are dropped, or your records are expunged again, you can still have your new mugshots removed.
+Again, If a court finds you innocent, the police drop the charges or you seal your records, you can still remove your new mugshots.
 Simply follow the steps outlined above.

 What about my arrest records?

 Florida mugshot law only applies to mugshot images.
 This means that mugshot websites can still list your arrest records online.